 An AP that sends a Spatial Reuse Parameter Set element with the SRG Information Present subfield in the SR Control field set to 1 shall set the SRG BSS Color Bitmap and SRG Partial BSSID Bitmap fields as follows:

-If the most recent HE Operation element received by the AP from another AP has the BSS Color Disabled field equal to 1, then the AP shall set the SRG BSS Color and/or SRG Partial BSSID fields that correspond to that other AP to 0

-Else, if the AP is in the same ESS as another AP (i.e. with the same SSID, and connected by a DS), or is controlled by the same external management entity as another AP (irrespective of SSID), then the AP may set the bits of the bits int the SRG BSS Color Bitmap and/or SRG Partial BSSID Bitmap that correspond to that other AP to 1 (#20305)(#20306)(#20307)
+If the transmitting AP is in the same ESS as another AP (i.e. with the same SSID, and connected by a DS), or is controlled by the same external management entity as another AP (irrespective of SSID), then the transmitting AP may set to 1 the bits of the SRG BSS Color Bitmap and/or SRG Partial BSSID Bitmap fields that correspond to that other AP if they do not correspond to the AP’s own BSS Color and/or Partial BSSID and if they do not correspond to those of any AP from which the most recently received HE Operation element has the BSS Color Disabled field equal to 1 (#20305)(#20306)(#20307)

 Else, the AP shall set the bits in the SRG BSS Color Bitmap and/or SRG Partial BSSID Bitmap to 0.